opendocsg/opendoc-family-justice-courts-practice-directions/Part 11-Mental Capacity Act.md

 (2) An Order of Court shall be drawn up and filed in accordance with rule 678 of the Family Justice Rules within 7 days after the date on which the order was made.

 (3) Pursuant to section 24(10) of the Mental Capacity Act (Cap.
 177A), the Court may require a deputy to give security to the Public Guardian for the due discharge of his functions.

+## 61A.
+Uncontested applications for certain specified matters

+(1) A specified matter application under Rule 176A of the Family Justice Rules shall be made via the IFAMS portal under “Mental Capacity Act Application”.

+(2) The specified matters to which Rule 176A of the Family Justice Rules apply are as follows:

+> (a) To consent to medical treatment for P;

+> (b) To consent to dental treatment for P.

+(3) A medical report filed by P’s doctor in support of a specified matter application under Rule 176A is to be filed through the IFAMS portal under “Mental Capacity Act Application”.
+In order to assist the Court, the medical report must be current and shall not be made:-

+> (c) more than 6 months before the date of the application; and

+> (d) more than 3 months after P was last examined by P’s doctor.